ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 <Head title="Status messages" />

-You may have noticed that a status message like "Form posted" is displayed when submitting the forms in the examples.
+A status message like "Form posted" can be displayed after submitting a form.
 The validation object contains a `message` property used for this:

 ## Usage